blueflash2o/scrapper/README.md

-# scrapper
+# web crawler
-a web scrapper for a code challenge
+a web crawler for a code challenge